jostylr/literate-programming/lp_marked.md

 * Commands should have access to the hblock name and subhblock name as well as the array of codeblocks, the concatenated one, and the raw text.
 * Maybe some command such as `scan[doc]` that can gather all sections of the document that have a subheading of doc.
 This could be in order with heading as well.
 Maybe it makes more sense to replace the boilerplate `*` with `?` indicating a single name.
 And then `*+:doc` could be to scan through the headings looking for those with doc sections.
 The `+` says to concatenate.
 Without the `+`, it would send on an array to the pipes, similar to the array syntax.

+## Directive Thoughts

+* Having version default to using the first block title.
+This allows using the directive without the link appearing.

+## Random thoughts

+* Add ability to read from standard input.
+Should be real easy.
+This allows one to execute buffer in vim.

 ## Tests